dmwm/PHEDEX/Documentation/README/README-DLS.txt

 will set up your environemnt:

 "source /home/phedex/PHEDEX/etc/profile.d/env.[c]sh"

+1. Grid proxy tools are installed (based on voms or personal certificates)

 1.1. voms-proxy-init is installed on the machine hosting PhEDEx and you
      can create a proxy as CMS VOMS.
 To do that, try the folowing: